smikawa-ucsc/corise-asql/week2-e1.md

     or (customer_state = 'TX' and (trim(city_name) ilike '%arlington%')
     or trim(city_name) ilike '%brownsville%')
     /* Formatting was confusing for brownsville.
 It's not treated like other cities and is not restricted to TX; it seems to be an overall OR condition as written.
-    It's formatted without a newline as if it's a city+state comparison like the others.Ambiguous wether intentional or an accident */
+    It's formatted without a newline as if it's a city+state comparison like the others.
+Ambiguous whether intentional or an accident */